douglasjunior/ignore-dependency-scripts/README.md

 Consider the [usage](#usage) example above.

-When `npx --yes ignore-dependency-scripts` is executed, it will check if there is a `.git` folder inside the root directory.
+When `npx --yes ignore-dependency-scripts` is executed, it will check if there is a `.git` folder inside the root directory. (thanks to https://stackoverflow.com/a/68915638/2826279)

 If the `.git` folder exists, then you are installing the dependencies of `./my-library` directly.